What Is a LexisNexis C.L.U.E. Report?

 • /

 A LexisNexis C.L.U.E. report is to insurance companies what a credit report is to financial institutions.
-Every insurance company pulls your C.L.U.E. (officially known as a comprehensive loss underwriting exchange) report to determine how much your premiums will be for auto insurance and property insurance.
+Every insurance company pulls your comprehensive loss underwriting exchange, or C.L.U.E. report to determine how much your premiums will be for auto insurance and property insurance

 So let’s take a look at everything you need to know about the LexisNexis C.L.U.E. report, including what is on it and how to dispute items that are incorrect.